-c.
-Check the bolt lock function:

-- First, retract the bolt handle to its extreme rearward position and, while holding it there, press in on the lower section of the bolt lock. - Next, release pressure on the bolt handle.
-The bolt should move forward a fraction of an inch, and then be locked in its open position. - Finally, retract the bolt handle to its extreme rearward position and release it.
-The bolt should move fully forward.
+- c.
+Check the bolt lock function: - First, retract the bolt handle to its extreme rearward position and, while holding it there, press in on the lower section of the bolt lock. - Next, release pressure on the bolt handle.
+The bolt should move forward a fraction of an inch, and then be locked in its open position. - Finally, retract the bolt handle to its extreme rearward position and then press in on the upper section of the bolt lock.
+Release the bolt and it should move fully forward.

-An on-line video demonstrating the disassembly, reassembly, and function check of the $RUGER^{\otimes}$ 10/22 $^{\otimes}$ can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the disassembly, reassembly, and function check of the RUGER® 22 CHARGERTM pistol can be viewed by going to Ruger.com/TechTips.

-If any of the above function checks fail or if you are uncertain, please consult a competent gunsmith or contact Ruger Customer Service at 336-949-5200 for further firearm inspection before using the rifle.
+If any of the above function checks fail or if you are uncertain, please consult a competent gunsmith or contact Ruger Customer Service at 336-949-5200 for further firearm inspection before using the firearm.